curbengh/curbengh.github.io/source/_posts/caddy2-pre-compressed.md

 header @svg Content-Type image/svg+xml
 ```

-`Content-Type` response header needs to be specified as a workaround, otherwise Caddy responses with `application/gzip`.
+`Content-Type` response header needs to be specified as a workaround, otherwise Caddy responds with `application/gzip`.

 ### URL normalisation